 GRADUATE COURSE REGISTRATION

-Graduate students will be registered for the following two courses in the Graduate Program in Global Studies:
+Masters students will register for the following two courses in the Graduate Program in Global Studies:

 Prof. Ito, 2 credits